Gaunt's Ghosts: Anthologies and short stories

-Another anthology, titled Sabbat War, has been planned.

-Spin-off Titles
+Spin-off titles

 Dan Abnett has also authored three other titles that share the setting of the Sabbat Worlds Crusade.
 The first is Double Eagle, focusing on the Phantine Air Corps introduced in The Guns of Tanith and set in the same immediate timeframe as Sabbat Martyr.
 The second is a fictional history of the Crusade, from the beginnings of the crusade 10 years before the setting of the first novel to a point just after Sabbat Martyr, providing an overview of the crusade as a whole.
 Most recently published is Titanicus, detailing a Titan Legion's struggles against Chaos invaders and internal schism alike on the Forge World of Orestes.
 Although not linked with the Sabbat crusade, a man from Tanith features briefly.

-A sequel to Double Eagle, titled Interceptor City, has been planned.
+A sequel to Double Eagle, titled Interceptor City, has also been published: